WHU-SNA/STNE/README.md

 - `SIDE`    "Side: representation learning in signed directed networks" [[source](https://datalab.snu.ac.kr/side/)]
 - `SIGNet`  "Signet: Scalable embeddings for signed networks" [[source](https://github.com/raihan2108/signet)]

-`MF` and `LSNE` are not open-sourced, but if you are interested in our implementation of these methods, email to xupinghua@whu.edu.cn

 ## Cite
 If you find this repository useful in your research, please cite our paper: